 When kids (and plenty of adults) hear the faint jingle of the ice cream truck grow louder and louder, it’s almost impossible to contain the excitement.
 Though not the first ice cream truck, one of the most iconic truck names is Mr. Softee, which has surprising origins.
 The truck made its first rounds in 1956 on St. Patrick’s Day, around the streets of West Philadelphia.

 Who can resist the adrenaline-inducing feeling of running full speed a slippery sheet and sliding halfway across the yard, sometimes clear across the grass?
 The Slip ‘N Slide® could really have only been invented by a child.
 As it were, it was the inventor Robert Carrier’s son who inspired the idea when he created a similar invention, though makeshift, with a hose and a slippery driveway surface.
 The idea was later pitched to children’s toy manufacturer Wham-O, and the rest is history.

-Baseball may be a long-beloved sport in America, but this safe-for-indoors version began in Connecticut in 1953, when inventor David Mullany created a hollow, plastic ball that would easily curve.
+Baseball may be a long-beloved sport in America, but the Wiffle ball was not invented until 1953, when Connecticut resident David Mullany created a hollow, plastic ball that would easily curve.
 Nowadays, the ball typically comes with a long plastic bat, and is played in backyards, at family picnics, and pick-up games in the park all summer long.